yingsunnn/card-game/README.md

 - Java 21
 - Spring Boot 3.2.4
 - Lombok 1.18.32
+- Mockito 5.11.0

 # Clarification And Assumption
-Since this is a homework, I can not clarily requirements with you.
+Since this is a homework, I can not clarify requirements with you.
 So, I have made some decisions based on my understanding.

 1. I assume that there could be tens of thousands of games going on simultaneously, with no more than 20 players in each game, and the shoe size for each game not exceeding 10 decks.